An Algorithmic Framework for Fairness Elicitation: Problem Formulation

+The parameter $\gamma$ defines, for any ordered pair $(x_i,x_j)$, the maximum difference between the probabilities that $x_i$ and $x_j$ receive positive labels without constituting a fairness violation.
+The parameter $\alpha_{ij}$ captures the ``excess fairness violation'' beyond $\gamma$ for $(x_i,x_j)$.
+The parameter $\eta$ upper bounds the sum of these allotted excess fairness violation terms $\alpha_{ij}$, each weighted by the proportion of judges who perceive they ought to be treated similarly $\hat{w}_{ij}$ and normalized with the total number of pairs presented $|A|$.
+Thus, $\eta$ bounds the expected degree of dissatisfaction of the panel of stakeholders $\mathcal{U}$, over the random choice of an ordered pair $(x_i,x_j) \in A$ and the randomness of their classification.
+We iterate over all $(i,j) \in [n]^2$ (not just those in $\hat{C}$) because $\hat{w}_{ij}=0$ if no judge prefers $x_i$ should be classified as well as $x_j$.

+To better understand $\gamma$ and $\eta$, we consider them in isolation.
+First, suppose we set $\gamma=0$.
+Then, \textit{any} difference in probabilities of positive classification between pairs is deemed a fairness violation.
+So, if we choose $(D,\{\alpha_{ij}\})$ such that the sum of weighted differences in positive classification probabilities exceeds $\eta$, i.e. then this is an infeasible solution.
+For example, 50\% of stakeholders think that Serena Williams $(s)$ should be treated as well as James Blake $(b)$, 70\% of stakeholders think Williams should be treated as well as John McEnroe (m), and no other constraints ($|A| = 6$); if Williams receives a good label 50\% of the time, Blake 80\%, McEnroe 90\%, and $\eta=0.07$, this is an $\eta$-fairness violation, since Second, suppose that $\eta=0$.
+Then, for any $(x_i,x_j)\in C$ (for which $\hat{w}_{ij}>0$), if the expected difference in labels exceeds $\gamma$, i.e. $\E_{h\sim\,D}[h(x_i)-h(x_j)]>\gamma$, then this is an infeasible solution.

-\subsection{Fairness loss}
+\subsection{Fairness Loss}

 Our goal is to develop an algorithm that will minimize its empirical error $err(D, S)$, while satisfying the empirical fairness constraints $\hat{C}$.
-The standard VC dimension argument states that empirical classification error will concentrate around the true classification error, and we hope to show the same kind of generalization for fairness as well.
-To do so, we first define fairness loss here.
+The standard VC dimension argument states that empirical classification error will concentrate around the true classification error: we hope to show the same kind of generalization for fairness as well.
+To do so, we first define fairness loss with respect to our elicited fairness preferences here.